uberj/dnsscopecheck/README.md

 the chroot environment.

-Some zone statements reference files that are signed (files that end in a '.signed' suffix), this script attempts to *not* use signed zone files and will strip a '.signed' suffix from a file path when a zone's data is being loaded.
+Some zone statements reference files that are signed (files that end in a '.signed' suffix), by default this script attempts to *not* use signed zone files and will strip a '.signed' suffix from a file path when a zone's data is being loaded.
 You can control this behavior with the `--use-signed` flag.